zneel/inception_vagrant/README.md

 **If you have been working from 42 computer:**
 <br />
 1. Selecting **Preferences** from the **File menu** on the Left-Top in the VM VirtualBox main window.
-2. Th in the displayed window, click on the **General** tab.
-Change the Default Machine folder on your `sgoinfre/`.
+2. Then in the displayed window, click on the **General** tab.
+3. Change the Default Machine folder on your `sgoinfre/`.

 ---